sudeepcv/Spring/README.md

 # Spring

- Autowiring by type from bean name 'laptopController' via constructor to bean named 'laptopServiceImpl'
+(setter injection) Autowiring by type from bean name 'laptopController' to bean named 'laptopServiceImpl'